sdogruyol/sdogruyol.github.io/_posts/2015-04-09-rust-vs-ruby-building-an-api.md

 with Rust.

 As i'm experimenting with Rust i'd like to try something useful.
 Building a simple API and seeing how it performs against Ruby.
+Our simple API will return a JSON response like

+	{"first_name": "Hello", "last_name": "World"}

 Let's get dirty :)